 While you may have been dreaming of granite countertops for years, there are other options available that you should be aware of in addition to granite.
 Here are the most common kitchen countertop materials every homeowner should consider before starting a kitchen remodel.

 For years, kitchen remodelers have flocked toward granite countertops as a top option.
-It comes in a wide range of colors, patterns, styles, thicknesses, and can be customized to fit any kitchen layout.
+And for a good reason, it is both beautiful and durable with few downsides.

 The reality is that many contractors see a 50-50 split between quartz and granite for kitchen remodels.
 However, you shouldn’t get locked into the idea that those are your only two options.
 Here are a couple of other kitchen countertop materials to consider:

-Even if you’ve narrowed your material down ahead of time, finding a kitchen remodel contractor you trust is still critical.
+Even if you’ve narrowed your material down ahead of time, finding a kitchen remodel contractor you trust is critical.
 All of these materials come in so many styles, colors, and patterns that it’s almost impossible for the average homeowner to decide.

-Find a contractor that’s always looking out for your best interests—one that will sit you down with an experienced Design Consultant (not just a salesperson) to figure out how all the different pieces of your kitchen will fit together.
+Find a contractor that’s always looking out for your best interests—one that will sit you down with an experienced Design Consultant (not just a salesperson) to figure out how all the different pieces of your kitchen fit together.

 Brothers experienced bathroom remodelers are ready to walk you through the planning and design of your dream bathroom.
 And our skilled craftspeople will turn that dream into a reality.
 Schedule a consultation to get started today.